-What is a Right-Hand Sliding Door?
+What is a Right Hand Sliding Door?

 In design and construction, a sliding glass door, patio door, or door wall is a type of sliding door with a big glass window opening that provides access from a room to the outdoors, fresh air, and abundant natural light.
+Understanding what is right-hand sliding patio door versus left-hand is crucial for proper installation.

 Typically, a sliding glass door is regarded as a single unit consisting of two-panel portions, one of which is stationary and the other of which is mobile to slide open.
 Another concept, a wall-sized glass pocket door, features one or more panels that are removable and slide into wall pockets, creating a wide open indoor-outdoor space.